tifoit/FairLLM/README.md

 - **Model and Code**: Gain access to the FairLLM model and its complete source code, designed to address and mitigate biases in AI systems.
 - **Training Weights**: Download the pre-trained weights for the FairLLM model, allowing you to hit the ground running with immediate application.
 - **Datasets**: Delve into our specialized preference datasets tailored for research on age biases.
 Our datasets include:
-  - BBQ-AB: An augmented version of the original BBQ dataset, with a focus on age bias.
+  - **BBQ-AB**: An augmented version of the original BBQ dataset, with a focus on age bias.
-  - Kamruzzaman-AB: A dataset specifically curated to enhance the representation of age bias, ensuring a comprehensive evaluation framework.
+  - **Kamruzzaman-AB**: A dataset specifically curated to enhance the representation of age bias, ensuring a comprehensive evaluation framework.

 Stay tuned for the release of these valuable resources to advance your work in the field of AI ethics and bias mitigation.